5049504F/5049504f.github.io/_posts/2019-06-04-Write-Up-DVCW-Part-1--Electron.md

-First, we send `test><h1>test</h1>` and once we make the traansaction and open the message, we can observe that the HTML is being rendered:
+First, we send `test><h1>test</h1>` and once we make the transaction and open the message, we can observe that the HTML is being rendered:

 ![](/blog/images/htmlinjection.png)